Homepage / Excursion Guides / Best Hikes in Glacier National Park

 Safety Gear

-- Trail Map: Carrying a detailed map of where you're going can be particularly useful in gauging how much further you have left to go.
+• Trail Map: Carrying a detailed map of where you're going can be particularly useful in gauging how much further you have left to go.
+Since cell service can be unreliable in many areas of Glacier, it's smart to download or print your route beforehand.
+You can find official Glacier National Park Trail Maps to help plan your hike more confidently.

-- Bear Spray: In bear country, bear spray is a MUST for your safety and the well-being of the wildlife.
+• Bear Spray: In bear country, bear spray is a MUST for your safety and the well-being of the wildlife.
+For more tips on staying safe during your hikes, including how to avoid bear encounters, check out our Bear Safety in Glacier guide.

 Best Hikes in Glacier National Park

-Popular trails like The Highline, Grinnell Glacier, and St. Mary Falls to name a few will likely have the most traffic and are great examples of "Instagram vs. Reality" so expect large crowds and some creative photography skills to keep the illusion going.
+Popular trails like The Highline, Grinnell Glacier, and St. Mary Falls, to name a few, will likely have the most traffic.
+These trails are great examples of "Instagram vs. Reality," so expect large crowds and some creative photography skills to keep the illusion going.

 Hidden Lake Overlook